Policy Strategies for Child Maltreatment Prevention (2023-2024)

 This project works at the intersection of health, social services and policy.
 It is designed to expand the capacity of and incorporate student researchers into the ongoing work of the team researching child maltreatment prevention at the Children’s Health & Discovery Initiative and the Center for Child & Family Policy.

 There are three central goals driving this project.
 First, the team will conduct a scoping literature review of strategies being implemented nationwide to address the underlying needs of families across different sectors.
-Second, the team will directly engage stakeholders from the Durham Department of Social Services and policy and healthcare systems to identify potential solutions.
+Second, the team will directly engage stakeholders from local departments of social services, healthcare systems and policy makers to identify potential solutions.
 Third, the team will incorporate these lessons about policy interventions into a broader research agenda on integration of health and social services for children at risk for maltreatment.

 Finally, the team will disseminate findings to North Carolina Department of Health and Human Services (NC DHHS), policymakers, leaders and service providers who work at the intersection of health and social services.